-It is one of the most commonly used hallucinogens, and those who use it experience a serious disconnect from reality that can last around 12 hours, also known as a “trip.”
-They may experience: euphoria; hallucinations; an altered perception of time; space and speed; out-of-body experiences; and synesthesia, where they “see” music or “hear” colors.
+D-lysergic acid diethylamide (LSD) is a psychedelic drug made from lysergic acid, which comes from the ergot fungus that grows on rye and other grains.
+One of the most commonly used hallucinogens, LSD is produced in crystal form in illegal laboratories.
+People who use it experience a serious disconnect from reality that can last for around 12 hours.
+This is also known as a “trip.”
+They may experience symptoms like euphoria, hallucinations, altered perception of time, space and speed, out-of-body experiences, and synesthesia, i.e. a state of joined perception.

 - Dilated pupils

 Some people have “bad trips” while using LSD, which can be terrifying for those experiencing them.
 Symptoms of a “bad trip” on LSD include:

 - Fatal accidents

 Terror of disintegrating into nothing How LSD works?

 Scientists and researchers are still unsure of how hallucinogenic drugs like LSD work on the brain.
 However, what is known so far is that when someone consumes LSD, the brain regions that were once segregated, begin to interact with one another.
 Other brain regions that typically form a network will separate during a “high,” creating a strong sentiment of oneness with the world.
 This loss of personal identity is termed ego dissolution.

 During acid trips, the formerly separate brain networks governing vision, attention, movement and hearing further intertwine, leading to what looks like a more cohesive brain.
 At the same time, the communication between other networks – the parahippocampus and the adjacent retrosplenial cortex – breaks.
 While the former brain region is responsible for contextual processing and associations, the latter governs navigation, special mapping and episodic memory.